SUMMER, 2023 — ECHO | A 12-MINUTE SHORT MUSICAL FILM

 Animation by Lucy Harper

-This project is about the desire to connect during a crisis when we are asked to be alone.
-The 25-minute animated sound work was composed at the start of the 2020 lockdown, and aims to encourage listeners to take a pause with meditative sounds and visuals, and include sound recordings made during the first months of the lockdown period.
+This project is about the desire to connect during a crisis when we were asked to be alone during the pandemic, and was composed at the start of the 2020 lockdown.
+The 25-minute animated sound work includes sound recordings made during the first months of the lockdown period and aims to encourage listeners to take a pause with meditative sounds and visuals,

 The piece is built from a chain of classical songs — each begun by a pianist as expected, each breaking off the moment the singer should come in.
 The pauses that follow have been recorded by friends and family in 17 international cities, including Amsterdam, Hobart, Madrid, New York, Paris, and Sarajevo.
 These pauses symbolise the physical absence of others from our lives during lockdown, the unanswered questions of the piano like the one-sided conversations we imagine having with those unreachably far away.